 One study found that almost half of the new hires surveyed said their manager failed to send a welcome message to colleagues before their arrival.
 And nearly 20 percent didn’t have a workstation their first day on the job.
-I’m going to go out on a limb and say that’s probably not the best way to make a new employee feel welcomed.
-In this post we’ll highlight simple things managers can do throughout an employee’s first year to successfully onboard their new hire.
+I’m going to go out on a limb and say that’s probably not the best way to make a new employee feel welcome.
+In this post, we’ll highlight simple things managers can do throughout an employee’s first year to successfully onboard their new hire.
 We also asked a few managers for their advice on what they’ve found is most effective when it comes to onboarding a new employee.

 Here is a checklist of things hiring managers can do that, although simple, go a long in way in providing new hires with a great onboarding experience:

 1-2 Weeks Prior to Start Date:

 - Call or send an email to the new hire sharing your excitement that they are joining the team.